AI-Lab-Y/DLA_search_and_partition_tree/README.md

-# verify_subspace_for_lea
+verify_subspace_for_lea:

-verify_subspace: the experiment code for verifying the 34-D subspace for LEA
+verify the 34-dimensional space for LEA

-MITM_search: the application code of MITM search
+MITM_search:
+search DLAs of LEA and Speck

+support_experiment:
-support_experiment: the code of support experiments on Speck32, LEA, DES, Present
+the support experiments on LEA, Speck32, DES, PRESENT

+extra_report_on_idea_of_reviewer#D :
+this code is used to explore the new idea of Reviewer#D, and it is not related to our paper.